-- 7. Interior floor plan of tenant space (if applicable). - 8.
-Narrative explaining the operation, including types of indoor and outdoor uses, products, or services offered. - (d) Basis of decision.
-The Plan Commission shall consider the following factors in making their decision: - 1.
-The nature of the land use with regard to the number of employees, nature and extend of truck shipments to and from the site, hours of operation, use of hazardous substances, and other operational characteristics. - The nature and extent of anticipated positive and negative impacts on properties in the surrounding area. - 3.
-Actions the applicant will undertake to mitigate the negative effects, if any, of the proposed land use. - 4.
+- 7. Interior floor plan of tenant space (if applicable). - Narrative explaining the operation, including types of indoor and outdoor uses, products, or services offered. - (d) Basis of decision.
+The Plan Commission shall consider the following factors in making their decision: - The nature of the land use with regard to the number of employees, nature and extend of truck shipments to and from the site, hours of operation, use of hazardous substances, and other operational characteristics. - The nature and extent of anticipated positive and negative impacts on properties in the surrounding area. - 3.
+Actions the applicant will undertake to mitigate the negative effects, if any, of the proposed land use - 4.
 Availability of adequate parking to meet the needs of employees and customers. - 5.
 Adequacy of street access. - Proximity to residential neighborhoods and the potential for disturbing and disrupting residential uses. - 7.
 Any other factor that relates to the purposes of this Chapter or as allowed by State law. - (e) Imposition of conditions.
 In approving a plan of operation, the Plan Commission may impose one or more conditions deemed necessary to further the intent and purposes of this Chapter.
-Such conditions, for example, may relate to operational characteristics of the land use, including hours of operation and processes or activities related to the land use. - (f) Temporary Plan of Operation Review and Approval.
-The Zoning Administrator may grant temporary occupancy and plan of operation approval, if the Zoning Administrator determines that the proposed use substantially conforms to the requirements of this Chapter, while the applicant awaits final approval by the Plan Commission.
-A temporary approval does not constitute an official approval and the applicant assumes all risk of operating prior to final approval. - (g) Amendment to Existing Plan of Operation.
+Such conditions, for example, may relate to operational characteristics of the land use, including hours of operation and processes or activities related to the land use. - (f) Amendment to Existing Plan of Operation.
 An amendment to an existing plan of operation requires approval by the Plan Commission if a business or institution substantially increases the amount of employees, changes the nature of the product or service, or extends the hours of operation beyond those shown on the existing plan of operation.
-An amendment to an existing plan of operation may be approved by the Zoning Administrator, upon a changed limited to property ownership, business ownership, or operator name; this approved changed shall be reported to the Plan Commission at the next available Plan Commission meeting. - (h) Denial by Plan Commission. - a.
+An amendment to an existing plan of operation may be approved by the Zoning Administrator, upon a changed limited to property ownership, business ownership, or operator name; this approved changed shall be reported to the Plan Commission at the next available Plan Commission meeting. - (g) Denial by Plan Commission. - a.
 If the application for a plan of operation is denied, the Plan Commission should provide a motion clearly stating that the plan is denied and provide specific reasons for denial. - b.
-An aggrieved person may appeal a final decision made by filing an appeal with a court of competent jurisdiction within 30 calendar days of the final decision.
+An aggrieved person may appeal a final decision made by filing an appeal with the Town Board within 30 calendar days of the final decision.
+The appeal shall be submitted to the Town Clerk in writing.